revagomes/website/designs/blog/14-deploying-to-linode.md

     # curl http://npmjs.org/install.sh | clean=no sh

-By default, this will install `npm` in `/usr/bin`.
+By default, this will install `npm` in `/usr/bin` when using the apt-get method above.
 When you install modules with `npm` later, they'll get installed to your local working directory.
-If you use npm to install modules globally, you'll need to be root or use `sudo`.
+If you use npm to install modules globally, you'll need to be root or use `sudo`: `sudo npm install -g coffee-script`.

 # Deploying

 Now that we have `node` and `npm` installed on our linode, we want to get our app out there and running.
-The rest of this guide uses the [Knocking out Socket.IO example app][11] to deploy with.
+The rest of this guide uses my version of the [Knocking out Socket.IO example app][11] to deploy with.

 [11]: https://github.com/visnup/knocking-out-socket.io